 Source data for tables and graphs

-The gradual increase in life expectancy in the EU is one of the contributing factors to the ageing of the EU-27’s population — alongside relatively low levels of fertility that have persisted for decades (see the articles on population structure and ageing and fertility statistics).
+In the last twenty years, the gradual increase in life expectancy in the EU has been one of the main factors contributing to the ageing of the EU population — alongside relatively low levels of fertility that have persisted for decades (see the articles on population structure and ageing and fertility statistics).

 - Mortality (t_demo_mor), see: